Finding the Best CD Rates

 2. Following trends in CD interest rates

 You don't have to be an economist to follow interest rate trends.
 For most savers, paying attention to the news headlines is enough.
-Decisions that could move short-term interest rates are made by the Federal Open Market Committee, which next meets in September.
-The current Wall Street consensus is that the earliest a hike in the federal funds rate could come, if at all, will be in September.
+Decisions that could move short-term interest rates are made by the Federal Open Market Committee.

 Historically, interest rates have dipped lower, lower and then lower again, affecting deposits of all stripes, including CDs.
 Here's a look at the average yield on a 12-month CD since 2009.
 This makes shopping around critical in maximizing your savings.

 If you’d like your savings to earn maximum interest while still maintaining some regular liquidity, a CD ladder may be the way to go.
 This consists of multiple CDs with staggered maturity dates, which allows you regular, penalty-free access to a portion of your savings while still earning higher interest rates overall.

 This is a great option if you intend to use or reinvest some portion of your savings on a regular basis, but don’t anticipate needing the whole of it at any given time.
 When done correctly, you can end up with a stable of long-term CDs in which at least one account reaches maturity every few months, offering you the option to access it or simply push it ahead to reach maturity at a chosen point in the future.
 After seeing your options, narrow down your list for the best long term CD rates.